-Having Casual Sex Can Actually Be Pretty Dangerous, According To Science
+Having Casual Sex Is Actually Pretty Dangerous, Science Says

 Can more casual sex increase your risk of getting sexually assaulted?
 Well, according to a new study, the answer is yes.